Useful information for PCN (Poison Centre Notification) submission

 Latest news

-The transitional period for mixtures that had already been notified under the old system has ended.
+The transitional period for mixtures notified under the previous system has ended.

-The PCN notification obligation came into effect gradually in the EU.
-Annex VIII to the CLP Regulation was introduced in 2017, providing a transitional period for companies.
+The PCN notification obligation entered into force gradually in the EU.
+Annex VIII to the CLP Regulation was introduced in 2017, providing transitional arrangements for companies.
 The start date of the notification obligation depended on the intended use of the mixture.
-For mixtures intended for consumer use or professional (occupational) use, the new harmonised format notification became mandatory from January 1, 2021; for mixtures intended for industrial use, from January 1, 2024.
+For mixtures intended for consumer or professional use, the harmonised format notification became mandatory from 1 January 2021; for mixtures intended for industrial use, from 1 January 2024.

-In practice, this meant that from 2021 every hazardous mixture for consumer or professional use had to be registered in the EU’s PCN system, while mixtures used exclusively in industrial settings had a reprieve until 2024.
-If a mixture was marketed for multiple types of use (e.g. both industrial and professional), then the earlier date applied – in other words, the notification could not be postponed until the industrial deadline.
+In practice, this meant that from 2021 every hazardous mixture for consumer or professional use had to be notified in the EU’s PCN system, while mixtures used exclusively in industrial settings had a reprieve until 2024.
+If a mixture was marketed for more than one type of use (e.g. both industrial and professional), then the earlier date applied – in other words, the notification could not be postponed until the industrial deadline.

 In practice:

-This also means that for any new hazardous mixture placed on the market, a PCN notification must be made by downstream users or importers, and in certain cases by distributors (if they change the trade name or intend to place the product on the market in a target country where the supplier has not notified the mixture).
+From 1 January 2025, only hazardous mixtures with a PCN notification may be placed on the market.
+This also means that for any new hazardous mixture placed on the market, a PCN notification must be submitted by downstream users or importers, and in certain cases by distributors (if they change the trade name, or intend to place the product on the market in a Member State where the supplier has not notified the mixture).

-The legislation clearly defines which economic operators are obliged: every importer or downstream user (e.g. a mixture manufacturer or re-labeling company) who places on the market* in the EU a mixture that is classified as hazardous on the basis of health or physical effects.
+The legislation clearly defines which economic operators are obliged: every importer or downstream user (e.g. a mixture manufacturer or re-labelling company) who places on the market* in the EU a mixture that is classified as hazardous on the basis of health hazards or physical hazards.

-*Placing on the market: includes import activities; also the storage of a mixture produced exclusively for export, when stored outside the manufacturer’s own premises.
+*Placing on the market includes import; it can also include the storage of a mixture produced exclusively for export if stored outside the manufacturer’s own premises.

 Entities required to submit PCN notifications:

-• Downstream users: Legal entities that use hazardous mixtures to produce other products.
-This category includes related activities such as formulating mixtures, re-importing, as well as transferring or repackaging hazardous mixtures.
+• Downstream users: legal entities that use hazardous mixtures to produce other products.
+This category includes related activities such as formulating mixtures, re-importing, and transferring or repackaging hazardous mixtures.

-Note: Changing the product’s name or labeling, or simply storing the mixture, is not considered downstream use.
+Note: changing the product’s name or labelling, or simply storing the mixture, is not considered downstream use.

 These actors are referred to as notifiers in the regulation, and they are responsible for submitting the information.
-In contrast, companies that only play the role of distributors – who simply pass on, store, and sell the mixture without changes – are generally not subject to the PCN notification obligation.
+In contrast, companies that only act as distributors – who simply pass on, store, and sell the mixture without changes – are generally not subject to the PCN notification obligation.

 Distributor as an obliged notifier